 I directed them to the topic of Stupid Things They Had Seen Trampers Do.
 Seems that could provide an endless supply of tales to your average hunter.
 And more interesting than the 1099 Reasons Why DOC Is Wrong About 1080.

-Steve had seen a couple of foreign types embarking on the Rees–Dart Track, three nights away, with jandals as solitary footwear and carrying their full requirements in a number of plastic supermarket shopping bags in each hand.
-That certainly trumped anything I’ve seen, the zaniest being a bloke with bare feet coming down in the rain from Angelus in Nelson Lakes after the late April Anzac long weekend last year, at least he’d had a pack.
+Steve had seen a couple of foreign types embarking on the Rees–Dart Track, three nights away in some fairly rugged country, with jandals as solitary footwear and carrying their full requirements in a number of plastic supermarket shopping bags in each hand.
+That certainly trumped anything I’ve seen, the zaniest being a bloke with bare feet coming down in the rain from Angelus in Nelson Lakes after the late April Anzac long weekend last year.
+At least he’d had a pack.

 I did mention the story told by my French friends earlier in the week when they also walked the Rees–Dart, having been told of the avalanche danger they could recognise a potential problem and were just about to turn back when they spotted four other walkers, way ahead.
 Thinking they must know what they were doing they quickly caught up and found two Taiwanese couples, City folk, ill equipped, skimpily if not inappropriately dressed, who had been in the country less than 36 hours.